MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

         }
         ```

-    - 	For a a pdf document of the form:
+    - 	For a .pdf document of the form:

           ```json
          {